 Lesson One: never negotiate price, always negotiate service

 Brian Giboney, Founder of Digital Sky is a mentor and business collaborator.
 He has a wealth of knowledge and experience.
 When I was writing my first contract I came to pricing and had no idea what to do.
 He walked me through how to price out projects and gave me tremendous advice: never negotiate price, always negotiate service.
-I learned to not drop my price per project, yet am more than happy to lower the amount of services delivered which decreases the overall cost.
+I learned to not drop my price per project, yet am more than happy to lower the number of services delivered which decreases the overall cost.

 Lesson Two: know the difference between a freelancer and a business

-Hami Arrington, Founder of Strats Marketing has become a friend and during our first meeting she asked me if I wanted to be a freelancer or business owner.
+Hami Arrington, Founder of Strats Marketing has become a friend and during our first meeting, she asked me if I wanted to be a freelancer or business owner.
 I had not thought of the difference, a freelancer takes on contracts while a business owner continues to grow credibility and eventually hires contract workers/employees to expand services.
 Both are great options depending on an individual’s overall goals.
 I am building a business.

 Lesson Three: become a thought-leader in your desired field